mssalstrom/Group5-repo-projects/README.md

     - Click the "Send" button to update the user.
     - Verify that the response includes the expected details.

-5. **Deleting a User:**
+6. **Deleting a User:**
     - In your collection, create a request named "Delete User."
     - Set the request method to DELETE.
     - Set the request URL to `{{baseURL}}/api/users/2`.
     - Click the "Send" button to delete the user.
-    - Verify that the response indicates a successful deletion.
+    - You should receive a 204 status code indicating success.
+Please note that the website does not actually delete the user, but the request will still work.

 These steps guide you through creating, testing, and modifying requests within a Postman collection.
 Each step corresponds to a specific action, such as creating a new request, setting request details, sending the request, and verifying the response.
 The goal is to familiarize yourself with the process of interacting with an API using Postman and understanding the outcomes of different types of requests.

 # Request